edmundmiller/edmundmiller.dev/src/content/post/emacs-astro.md

 author: Edmund Miller
 publishDate: "2024-04-09"
 title: Setting up Doom Emacs for Astro
-description: Astro is the Nextflow of web development
+description: The beauty of Astro is it's like the Nextflow of web frameworks
-tags: ["Emacs", "webdev"]
+tags: ["Emacs", "webdev", "Astro"]
 draft: true
 ---

-Okay, so Astro is the new hot new web framework on the block.
+[Astro](https://astro.build/) is the new hot new web framework on the block.
 All the cool kids are using it.
-I've recently drank the Kool-Aid and gone all in on it.
-Rewritten this website, partner's website, and of course rewritten its website on Astro.
-Rewritten my old rugby club's website.
-I'm moving my course website to Starlight, the teams documention framework.
-All in.
-Quick aside, the beauty of Astro is it's like the next flow of web frameworks.
-In parentheses, can you use a niche, a very niche programming language to describe a niche programming language?
-If not, look up what Nextflow is.
-Essentially what I mean is it allows you to wrap other web frameworks in a web framework rather than forcing you to pick one so you don't just have to pick React or Vue.
-You can have both in the same application.
+I've recently given up, drank the Kool-Aid, and gone all in on it.

+I've rewritten this website, [my partner's website](https://monimiller.com/), my university rugby club's website.
+I'm moving my _Applied Genomics_ course website to [Starlight](https://monimiller.com/), the Astro team's documentation framework.
+The [nf-core site](https://github.com/nf-core/website) has been rewritten in it from PHP. _I'm all in_.

+The beauty of Astro is it's the [Nextflow](https://www.nextflow.io) of web frameworks.[^1] It allows you to wrap other UI Frameworks in a web framework rather than forcing you to pick one so you don't just have to pick React, Vue, or Svelte.
+You can have them all in the same application.
+You can just use [HTML components](https://docs.astro.build/en/basics/astro-components/#html-components).
 That's the beauty.
 That's why it's exciting.
-That's why it's like I don't care.
-I can use whatever hot web framework someone comes up with.
-So anyways, I wanted to hook you, Max, up to Astro.
-For now, I've just kind of been roughing it out there and writing prettier by itself and turn off save on format and auto-complete.
+That's why I think it'll stick around.

+So anyways, I wanted to hook up Emacs with Astro support.
+For now, I've just been roughing it out there and running [Prettier](https://prettier.io/) by itself and turning off save on format and auto-complete.
 It's been scary.

-So, what do I want from Emacs?
-Oh, I need Tree-sitter support, LSP support, because I need to know when I'm messing up.
-And I need my formatter to be working properly.
-Prettier wrapping my Astro templates in quotes was a bug that ran me around in circles for an hour.
-What I did know as well was I also wanted Tailwind CSS LSP support for bonus points.
+What I'm seeking from Emacs is multifaceted: Tree-sitter support, LSP (Language Server Protocol) support—to alert me of any missteps—and a fully functional formatter.
+A frustrating hour was lost to Prettier misconstruing my Astro templates by wrapping them in quotes—a bug I could have done without.
+And while we're at it, add Tailwind CSS LSP support into the mix for good measure.

 ## Astro Tree-sitter Support

 <!-- FIXME :::important -->

 > Tree-sitter is an incremental parsing system for programming tools.
 > Find out more about it on the [project's website](https://tree-sitter.github.io/tree-sitter/)!

 <!-- ::: -->

 As the old saying goes, there's an Emacs package for everything.
 So, of course, someone's already written one for Astro and Tree-sitter.